 How do you pull it all together so you can answer the “So what?” question so you can advise your board and executive teams within your company on the true state of the culture of the company?

-This resource guide will help you define that and truly understand what to do with all the data.
+This resource guide will help you define that and truly understand what to do with all the data and how to use it to measure effectiveness.

-In our new guide, the Compliance Metrics Handbook, you will learn what data to collect, why compliance insights matter, and how those swaths of data can be analyzed and used to strengthen your compliance program.
+In our new guide, the Compliance Metrics Handbook, you will learn what data to collect, why compliance insights matter, and how those swaths of data can be analyzed and used to strengthen and measure effectiveness of your compliance program.

 This handbook includes: